 After the first year’s road tax (included in the price), the GT will cost over £500 a year until it’s more than six years old.
 The GT 4-Door benefits from the same servicing packages and three-year/unlimited-mileage warranty as other Mercedes cars, with a fixed-price servicing package being available to spread the cost.

 Engines, drive & performance

-Although the GT 4-door Coupe was revealed with a pair of mild-hybrid six-cylinder petrol engines, the only two options currently confirmed for UK sale are the more powerful twin-turbocharged 4.0-litre V8 petrols, putting distance between this model and the less powerful Mercedes CLS.
+Although the GT 4-door Coupe was revealed with a pair of mild-hybrid six-cylinder petrol engines, the only options sold in the UK were the more powerful twin-turbocharged 4.0-litre V8 petrols, putting distance between this model and the less powerful Mercedes CLS.
 The Mercedes-AMG GT 63 gets a 585bhp version of the engine, while the GT 63 S has 639bhp, making it the most powerful car that AMG has produced.

 A range of selectable driving modes are offered, including Comfort, Sport, Sport+, Slippery and Individual, plus RACE mode in the GT 63 S. These are supplemented by AMG Dynamics, a system that can track the car’s behaviour and adjust the way it drives accordingly by adjusting areas like the car’s four-wheel steering, engine and suspension.